 Members of the multi-disciplinary team include an endocrine consultant, endocrine nurses, ward staff, psychologists, social workers, the developmental vision team, ophthalmology and neurology as required.
 There is also a close relationship with the sleep clinic at Guys and St Thomas’ Hospital.

-Specialist clinic services are provided for disorders of sexual differentiation and determination.
-There is a monthly clinic held jointly with urology, psychology, chemical pathology, gynaecology, genetics and diagnostic molecular biology.
+Specialist clinic services are provided for children and young people with DSD and related conditions.
+There is a monthly interdisciplinary meeting held jointly with urology, psychology, chemical pathology, gynaecology/adolescent urology, and genetics.

 Calcium metabolism and bone disorders